OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-d/README.md

 restarts.

 >   Here we assume that you've successfully worked through exercises **A**
-    and **B** and have the OpenShift command-ine tools available and are logged into the workshop's OpenShift cluster.
+    and **B** and have the OpenShift commandline tools available and are logged into the workshop's OpenShift cluster.

+## Move to correct location in the repo

+Change directory to where the files for the exercise are located:

+    cd /git/workshop/wp2-deployment-workshop-2019/exercise-d

 ## Login and create a project
 Login to the server by copying the example login command you were given on the